syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Touch-Interaction-Events.md

 ## DoubleTapped

 The [`DoubleTapped`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms~Syncfusion.SfPdfViewer.XForms.SfPdfViewer~DoubleTapped_EV.html) event will be triggered when the user double taps on the document display area of the PDF Viewer control.
-The event argument of this event contains the following infromation:
+The event argument of this event contains the following information:

 * [`PageNumber`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms~Syncfusion.SfPdfViewer.XForms.TouchInteractionEventArgs~PageNumber.html)          : The page number in which the double tap event occurred.
 * [`Position`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms~Syncfusion.SfPdfViewer.XForms.TouchInteractionEventArgs~Position.html) 			: The position of the double tap event location with respect to the start of the page.